5 stars

 Now that you know possible alternatives to the SUV program, I’d like to ask: “Which is a better way for you as a foreign entrepreneur who wants PR in Canada?

 Let’s talk soon!
-Book your 1-strategy meeting with my team—no strings attached.
+Book your consultation with my team—no strings attached.
 If you don’t get value from this meeting about your business immigration strategy, we will return the paid meeting fee.
 If we decide to work together toward your Canadian future, we will enjoy the thrill together!

 Will 3-Year SUV Open Work Permit Become Permanent Graphic 1